CTurt/dsgmLib/README.md

 FAQs
 ---------
+###Linker error "undefined reference to `setWirelessMode`"
+This is caused by using dswifi instead of dsgmDSWiFi.
+Download [dsgmDSWiFi](https://github.com/DSGameMaker/dsgmDSWiFi/releases) and extract it to your libnds lib directory (for example C:\devkitPro\libnds\lib).

 ###Game works fine in the emulator but when playing on a DS with a flashcard there is just a black screen
 DS Game Maker uses `NitroFS`, a method of loading data (sprites, backgrounds, music, etc...) for homebrew games from inside of the compiled .nds file.
 Unfortunately, many flashcards are designed soley for running pirated games and do not support this homebrew feature.
 Either you can make your game without using NitroFS (store files in RAM instead), or you can use the [Homebrew Menu](http://devkitpro.org/wiki/Homebrew_Menu) (which supports NitroFS) on your flashcard.